-- Pressing the highland mode symbol side of the switch lights up the highland mode indicator lamp in the instrument cluster. - To cancel the highland mode, press the ECO symbol side halfway to set to the neutral position.
+- Pressing the PWR symbol side of the switch turns on the Power mode indicator lamp on the instrument cluster. - To cancel the highland mode, press the PWR symbol side halfway to set to the neutral position.
 The highland mode indicator lamp goes out and enters the lowland mode.